Expensify/react-native-onyx/README.md

 `react-native` bundles source using the `metro` bundler. `metro` does not follow symlinks, so we can't use `npm link` to link a local version of Onyx during development

-To quickly test small changes you can directly go to `node_modules/react-native-onyx` in the parent project and:
+To quickly test small changes you can directly go to `node_modules/react-native-onyx` in the parent project and tweak original source code.
-- tweak original source if you're testing over a react-native project
-- tweak `dist/web.development.js` for non react-native-projects

 To continuously work on Onyx we have to set up a task that copies content to parent project's `node_modules/react-native-onyx`:
 1. Work on Onyx feature or a fix